ACTUAL QUESTIONS FROM CLIENTS FOR DR. WALDEN

 Q: What do you not help with?

-A. I do not write or revise dissertations for clients; this would be unethical.
-I am not responsible for finding your university specific template or formatting information.
+A. I am not responsible for finding a university specific template or formatting information.
 Remember, APA 6th edition does not give specifics for dissertations; therefore, each university has its own unique way of formatting the dissertation.
 This is the client’s responsibility.
 Although I will help, I do not complete IRB forms for clients.
 I reserve the right to reject any submission that is so poorly written it cannot be ethically edited.

 Q: Is there any kind of money-back guarantee?